slarmoo/.github/profile/uxdesign/uxdesign.md

 ## Device aware

 Modern devices allow a web application to interact in many sophisticated ways.
-This includes abilities such as installing to the devices desktop, determining the devices geographical location, displaying notifications, detecting the acceleration of the device, using the camera, and accessing the user's contacts.
-The more seamless the application is integrated with the device the more intuitive and useful the application will be.
+This includes abilities such as installing to the device's desktop, determining the device's geographical location, displaying notifications, detecting the acceleration of the device, using the camera, and accessing the user's contacts.
+The more seamlessly the application is integrated with the device the more intuitive and useful the application will be.

 The following shows an application suggesting that the user add the application to the device's home screen.
 This makes it so a user can access the application without having to navigate to the application's URL.